 But in the main, I feel like a brown bag of miscellany propped against a wall.
 Against a wall in company with other bags, white, red, and yellow.
 Pour out the contents, and there is discovered a jumble of small things priceless and worthless.
 A first-water diamond, an empty spool, bits of broken glass, lengths of string, a key to a door long since crumbled away, a rusty knife-blade, old shoes saved for a road that never was and never will be, a nail bent under the weight of things too heavy for any nail, a dried flower or two still a little fragrant.

 Everything in the bag is real, the beautiful as well as the ugly, the joyful as much as the sad.
 In contrast to the rest of the essay, however, it’s the sadness that stands out here—if we pay attention.
-In a list of items mostly composed of a few words each, we find three progressively longer ones tucked away: “a key to a door long since crumbled away,” “old shoes saved for a road that never was and never will be,” “a nail bent under the weight of things too heavy for any nail.”
+In a list of items mostly composed of a few words each, we find three progressively longer items tucked away: “a key to a door long since crumbled away,” “old shoes saved for a road that never was and never will be,” “a nail bent under the weight of things too heavy for any nail.”
 What door was she hoping to open with that key?
-What road was she planning to walk on with those shoes?
+What road was she planning to walk with those shoes?
 And what weight bent that nail?

 It was the nail that really got me: a perfect metaphor hidden in plain sight.
 I’m sure Hurston would say we all carry around a few such nails.
 She suspected that we could dump all our bags in a big pile and refill them at random “without altering the content of any greatly.”
 In the context of her life and this essay, however, how can we not read this nail as a metaphor for the burden of being black in America?
 Hurston embraced that burden: